dotnet/aspire-samples/samples/StandaloneDashboard/README.md

   * Port `4317` receives OpenTelemetry data from apps.
 Apps send data using [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/specs/otlp/).
   * Port `18888` has the dashboard UI.
 Navigate to http://localhost:18888 in the browser to view the dashboard.

+> [!NOTE]
+> The dashboard currently only supports the [OTLP/gRPC protocol](https://opentelemetry.io/docs/specs/otlp/#otlpgrpc).
+Apps sending telemetry to the dashboard must be configured to use the `grpc` protocol.
+There are a couple of options for configuring apps:
+>
+> - Configure the OpenTelemetry SDK inside the app to use the gRPC OTLP protocol, or
+> - Start the app with the [`OTEL_EXPORTER_OTLP_PROTOCOL` environment variable](https://opentelemetry.io/docs/specs/otel/protocol/exporter/#configuration-options) with a value of `grpc`.

 ## Building the sample

 To download and run the sample, follow these steps: